 Performing the Touch Pass is very tricky.
 To perform it, you need to press the respective button of the receiver, hold it for a very specific amount of time, and then let it go.

-The amount of time you need to hold down the button for can be very hard to master.
-Basically, the amount of time you press the button should be longer than a simple tap of the button, but shorter than actually holding down the button (like for the Bullet Pass).
+The amount of time you need to hold down the button can be very hard to master.
+The amount of time you press the button should be longer than a simple tap, but shorter than actually holding down the button (like for the Bullet Pass).

 The Touch Pass is only worth using in very specific situations.
 Ideally, it’s supposed to be used when you want to throw the ball over and subsequently under the defenders, without the ball having too much airtime.